What Does Criminal Sexual Conduct 3rd Degree Mean?

 1. Power Relationship

-Under Michigan law, penetration involving a student (victim) aged between 16 and 17 years and a teacher or a school district employee, under any capacity in a school, may lead to a third degree CSC charge.
+Under Michigan law, penetration involving a student (victim) aged between 16 and 17 years and a teacher or a school district employee, under any capacity in a school, may lead to a third-degree CSC charge.
 With that said, this law may not apply if the accused and the complainant are legally married.

 If sexual penetration involves a student aged between 16 and 25, who is receiving special education in an institution where the accused used their position to coerce the student into submission, the resulting offense will be criminal sexual conduct in the third degree.

-Position of power, in this case, could refer to a teacher, contracted worker, volunteer, or a government official assigned duties at the institution.
+Position of power, in this case, could refer to a teacher, contracted worker, volunteer, or government official assigned duties at the institution.
 Nonetheless, this law may not apply if the accused and the complainant are legally married.

-If the actor is an employee under any capacity in a children’s facility, and the victim is at least 16 years old and a resident of the children’s facility in question, during the commission of the offense, the crime will result in a third degree criminal sexual conduct charge.
+If the actor is an employee under any capacity in a children’s facility, and the victim is at least 16 years old and a resident of the children’s facility in question, during the commission of the offense, the crime will result in a third-degree criminal sexual conduct charge.

-Penalties for Third Degree Criminal Sexual Conduct
+Penalties for Third-Degree Criminal Sexual Conduct

-CSC third degree is a felony offense.
+CSC third-degree is a felony offense.

 If found guilty of criminal sexual conduct 3rd degree, the offender will be guilty of a crime that will carry penalties of a felony punishable with a jail sentence of up to 15 years.
 If the offender had prior sex-related offenses, repetitive offender enhancement sentencing might apply.